15 Do’s and Don’ts to Make Your Small Closet Live Larger

 Don’t #13 – Don’t rely on your stacking ‘skills’ to keep folded piles neat

-If you’re stacking skills are as ‘polished and neat’ (sarcasm intended) as the ‘wrinkle-free motivational speaker’ Matt Foley (played by Jack Black) in this hilarious Saturday Night Live skit below, raise your hand right now.
+If you’re stacking skills are as ‘polished and neat’ (sarcasm intended) as the ‘wrinkle-free motivational speaker’ Matt Foley (played by the late Chris Farley) in this hilarious Saturday Night Live skit below, raise your hand right now.

 Maybe you didn’t work in The Gap as a kid (you were stuck flippin’ burgers as McDonalds).
 You didn’t learn those cool stacking techniques.
 And you know the mish-mosh of your folded clothes in your closet today IS NOT a sight to be seen.